pleo-io/antaeus/docs/rfc-invoice-billing-scheduling.md

 fact that ActiveMQ is a dedicated MOM optimized for reading messages, one at a time, with queue deadlock management guaranteeing an at most once delivery; very desirable in a system involving payments.
 With Redis, deadlock management and at most once delivery guarantees would have to be handled by the application.

+Below is a sequence diagram representing the flow:

 ![](img/time-based-delay-queue-scheduling-transparent.png)